 But then I thought… well, what if you are unable to see?

-Both, traditional programming and No-Code approaches rely heavily on visuals —to code you have to write and read, and No-Code is also called Visual Development—, so if you have visual impairment, you are screwed?
+Both, traditional programming and No-Code approaches rely heavily on visuals —to code you have to write and read, and No-Code is also called Visual Development—, so if you have visual impairment, you have an uphill battle?
 Does that seem fair?